nwheels-io/NWheels/README.md

 Welcome to NWheels
 =======

 According to our observations, commonality in the needs of enterprise application projects is significantly higher than variability.
-We take this as an opportunity to cut project costs and timeframes, and reduce technical risks.
+We take this as an opportunity to slash project costs and timeframes, improve software quality, and reduce technical risks.

 (see [Highlights](#highlights) below)

 ## What is NWheels

-NWheels is an infrastructural ecosystem and ongoing development effort, which is aimed to supply A-to-Z architectural recipes, runtime platform, and high productivity development framework for .NET-based enterprise applications.
+NWheels is an infrastructural ecosystem and ongoing development effort, which is aimed to supply A-to-Z architectural recipes, runtime platform, and high productivity development framework for enterprise applications based on .NET Core platform.

 (see [Motivation and goals](https://github.com/felix-b/NWheels/wiki/Motivation-and-goals) in Wiki)